Women's World Cup Power Rankings Before Opening Games

 You can't rule out a side that has lost only once since the end of 2017, but that defeat came against France in deserved fashion.

-Ellis has made minimal changes to her squad and it will be interesting to see how far experience takes them this time around.
+Ellis has made minimal changes to her squad, and it will be interesting to see how far experience takes them this time around.

 They haven't conceded in four games but did ship three goals against Australia in April, and it does appear there are some defensive concerns for the U.S., particularly in the full-back areas.